serge-sans-paille/talks/lpc2020/talk.rst

   - Discussing implementation across mlist (or on a common medium?)
   - Sharing compiler-agnostic test beds?

-- Thanks to Adrien Guinet, Juan Manuel Martinez and Florian Weimer!
+- Thanks to Adrien Guinet, Juan Manuel Martinez Sylvestre Ledru and Florian Weimer!